 A magnificent fireworks display at midnight, at the Winter Palace, along the Neva River is the delight of all to behold.

 Peter and Paul Fortress hosts the not to be missed, annual Ice Sculpture Festival and the Yolki!
 Yolki!
 Yolki!
 Festival (trees that are decorated in all different art forms).

-From us at Dancing Bear Tours, have a safe, happy, holiday and a prosperous New Year!
+From us at Dancing Bear private Tours, have a safe, happy, holiday and a prosperous New Year!